 Some would even offer exceptional customer service.
 These days, most property agents are willing to go the extra mile to make you feel at ease and comfortable in a showroom.
 That being said, some people still place great importance on customer service, and sometimes, it may be the deciding factor in whether one chooses to purchase a property.

 There’s not a lot to add to this.
 Going the extra mile for your customers will likely yield some form of rewards, and property buying is a form of salesmanship.
 If the service is exceptional, people are more than happy to patronize and seal the deal.

 Remember though, you shouldn’t buy a property just because the property agent was exceptionally cordial to you, or that they went the extra mile.
-At the end of the day, your personal preference needs to have a say too.
+At the end of the day, your personal preference as homebuyers and owner needs to have a say too.

 On paper, it might sound like a catch to spend extra.
 For an additional RM50,000, you get a place that is 200 sqft wider.
 But take a second and think if it is necessary to spend that amount at all.
 Do you have what it takes to tank the additional cost?
 The additional cost may set your tenure by an additional 5 to 10 years.
 Would you want that?

 If you have the financial power to do so, spending extra is totally fine.
 But if you’re not at a financially sufficient spot to tank the additional cost, or “upgrade” to a better unit, perhaps it would be better to work out your spending power before you make that leap of faith.
 Try attending afinancial literacy class and determine if you can afford all that.